ryanwang520/api-docs/source/includes/_integrations.md

 We categorize data pushing into two types based on the data involved:

-### Automatic Pushing Drawing PDF Attachment and Proposal Attachments
+### Automatic Push for Drawing PDF and Proposal PDFs

 - **When to Push**:
   ![Untitled](images/i360/upload_to_cloud_png.png)